The McKenzie Break: Plot

 Unknown to Schlüter, Connor had a cryptographer break the code used in POWs' letters to Germany and is aware of the basics of the escape plan, and feels the best way to end the escape threat is to let the Germans escape and be captured by special patrols.
 Schlüter, fearing discovery of the tunnel, orders the plan to go ahead immediately.
 Taking advantage of heavy rain saturating an attic full of soil from the tunnel excavation, Schlüter triggers a cave-in atop a barrack full of Luftwaffe prisoners in order to divert attention from the escape.
-Schlüter and a small group of submariners escape and drive to the coast in a lorry for a pre-arranged rendezvous with a German submarine.
+Schlüter and a small group of submariners escape and drive to the coast in a lorry for a pre-arranged rendezvous with the German U-boat U-841.

 When the Germans elude Connor's patrols, local police and the Royal Navy are alerted to assist, but the disguised lorry succeeds in reaching the rendezvous spot on the coast.
 While the escapees prepare inflatable boats for the ride out to the submarine, an enthusiastic sailor drives the truck into a large hole to conceal it from aerial observation.
 The force of the impact sets off the gasoline and the ensuing fire draws the attention of the spotter aircraft Connor is flying in.
 They alert a motor torpedo boat (MTB) to intervene.

-The rafts reach the sub and the escapees start boarding as the MTB arrives on scene, forcing the submarine to crash dive, abandoning the last raft that Schlüter is in.
+The rafts reach the U-boat and the escapees start boarding as the MTB arrives on scene, forcing the U-841 to crash dive, abandoning the last raft that Schlüter is in.
 Schlüter glares at Connor overhead, who observes aloud that both are "in the shithouse now" - Schlüter for escaping and murdering other prisoners, and Connor for his unorthodox response to the escape attempt which largely succeeded.